Paul Pogba is the sixth player of Warzone's ultimate team | Goal.com

-Paul Pogba has secured his place in call of Duty: Wazone ultimate team, which features a cambo of COD's operators and football players who have similar characteristics.
+Riyad Mahrez has secured his place in call of Duty: Wazone ultimate team, which features a combo of COD's operators and football players who have similar characteristics.

 Goal.com has teamed up with Call of Duty to make the "Coalition vs Allegiance" ultimate team.
 The concept consists on choosing 11 characters from both the Coalition and Allegiance who are featuring in Warzone.